 Try for as clear a diamond as you can afford – the less flaws, the more valuable.
 Image: Shimansky

 The carat indicates the weight of a diamond, with one carat being equal to 200mg.
 The larger the diamond, the higher its carat-weight and the greater its price and worth.
 However, the value of a stone is not only determined by carat size, but by all of the factors above.
 So you may, for example, decide to buy a smaller diamond with high clarity and colour or you may opt for a bigger diamond with lower colour and clarity.

 One carat is equal to 200mg, and that applies to both diamonds and Tanzanite.
 Image: Shimansky

-Tanzanite is a bit softer, which is why it’s not considered as valuable as a diamond.
+Tanzanite is a bit softer than diamonds.
 According to Mohs Scale of Mineral Hardness, it’s vulnerable to scratches, which is why Shimansky doesn’t recommend using it for rings that are worn daily.
 There are, however, fewer of these stones: Tanzanite is 1 000 times more rare than a diamond and, with only one known source to date, it’s predicted that within the next 10 to 12 years, no more gem-quality Tanzanite will be found.
 This is why it is a good investment.